midjourney/docs/billing.md

 3) if your project has anything to do with blockchain, you must pay a 20% royalty on revenue over $20k/mo.

 Please keep in mind that these terms are beta and we will continue to iterate on them as the beta progresses.
 Read the complete terms in the Discord #rules channel.

+## Cancellation or Changes

+**Can I cancel my subscription plan?**

+You can cancel your subscription at any time but the cancellation will be effective at the end of the current billing cycle.
+If you change your mind, you can un-cancel your plan before the end of the cycle.

+**Can I change my subscription plan?**

+You can generally change your subscription at any time, effective immediately.
+Any remaining usage or time on `Private` will be credited to your new plan.
+Enterprise plans are not eligible for downgrades.